While you’ll discover rich history and wacky roadside attractions in the Hawkeye State, you’ll also find quite a few haunted places in Iowa.

-Drake University Observatory (Des Moines)
+Drake Municipal Observatory

-During my time as an undergrad student, I once visited the Drake University Observatory for an introductory astronomy class.
+During my time as an undergrad student, I once visited the Drake Municipal Observatory for an introductory astronomy class.
 While I don’t remember anything particularly paranormal happening, I do remember the small brick building being a bit eerie.

 As legend goes, the ghost of Dr. Robert Morehouse, the first Chairman of the Astronomy and Physics Department at the university, haunts the observatory.
 It doesn’t seem like much of a stretch since his remains, as well as his wife’s, are interred in the entryway’s wall.
 Students (thankfully not me) have reported feeling like they were being watched while in the basement and noticed ghostly corrections on their observation logs.
 I love the idea that Dr. Morehouse can’t help grading papers — even in the afterlife.

 Built in 1910, the Edinburgh Manor was an asylum for the poor, elderly, and mentally ill.
-Located in Scotch Grove, Iowa, the Manor operated for a century and closed in 2010.
+Located in Scotch Grove, the Manor operated for a century and closed in 2010.
 During that time it earned the reputation of being one of the most haunted places in the Midwest.

 The building was opened to paranormal investigators for overnight visits in 2012.
 Less adventurous visitors can also take bi-monthly day tours of the Manor.

 Edinburgh Manor, 13241 E23 County Home Road in Scotch Grove, Iowa